Christopher-Deo/Christopher-Deo/README.md

 *  🧠  I'm learning about SQL & NoSQL Databases, Express.js, AWS, and other backend technologies while continuing to hone my React and Front End Development skills.

 *  🤝  I'm open to collaborating on new and interesting projects that make a positive impact for users.
-Let's collaborate on your next project!
+Let's connect and collaborate on your next project!

 ### Skills